 Halfway through each semester, all BFA students perform the repertory they’ve been preparing in Repertory & Performance class.
 In a slightly more informal show with minimal costumes and lighting, dancers perform masterworks by Artists in Residence, guest choreographers, faculty and more.
 This means that freshmen are able to perform during their first semester at USC Kaufman.
-Selected BFA student choreography also premieres during Student Works, which usually takes place the same weekend as Works in Progress performances.
+Selected BFA student choreography also premieres during Student Works performances.

 At the end of the semester, friends and family can watch a fully-produced show.
 The repertory previously performed during Works in Progress is now dressed with full costumes, lighting and production.
-BFA students perform the masterworks at their full capacity in either the Large Performance Studio at the Glorya Kaufman International Dance Center or at the University of Southern California’s Bing Theatre.
+BFA students perform the masterworks at their full capacity in either the Large Performance Studio at the Glorya Kaufman International Dance Center, at the University of Southern California’s Bing Theatre or another local venue.

 Choreographers & Composers

 BFA sophomores participate in an annual collaboration with sophomore composition students at the USC Thornton School of Music.
 Each group of dancers is first matched with a composer, who will then write an original score for a work the dancers choreograph themselves.
-Learn more about this collaboration and reserve tickets for this year’s performance.
+Learn more about this collaboration.

 Site-Specific and Special Events

 Opportunities for special, one-time performances come up often at USC Kaufman.
-Students performed at the opening of the USC Village, for example, in a flash-mob-style work choreographed by Christian Vincent.
-Students have also performed in a version of Bill T. Jones’ Story/Time through USC Visions and Voices.
+Students performed at President Folt’s inauguration in 2019.
+They also previously performed at Laguna Dance Festival, at the opening of the USC Village, and in a version of Bill T. Jones’ Story/Time through USC Visions and Voices.
 BFA students even participated in Fall for Forsythe in 2016.
 Faculty member William Forsythe selected dancers to participate in a live installation at LACMA as well as a lecture/demonstration in USC Kaufman’s large performance studio.